 - For the management activities, a management fee is charged to Participation Class I. For details on the management fee percentage, we refer to the information on Participation Class I included in this annual report. - Goldman Sachs Bewaarstichting I ("the Custodian Foundation") is the legal owner of or is legally entitled to the assets of the Fund that are invested by the manager.
 All assets that are or become part of the Fund are or will be acquired for the purpose of their management by the relevant Custodian Foundation for the benefit of the participants in the Fund.
 Obligations that are or become part of the Fund are or will be entered into in the name of the Custodian Foundation.
 The assets are held by the Custodian Foundation for the account of the participants.
-No fees are charged for this service. - For the purpose of the Fund's investment transactions, the Fund has entered an agreement ("Master Investment and Purchase Agreement") with Venn Hypotheken B.V., under which mortgage receivables are purchased from time to time.
-The costs of this service are included in the Fixed Miscellaneous Expenses Fee. - When executing the investment policy, the Fund purchased and sold investments in other GSAM BV funds as disclosed in the notes to the balance sheet.
-These transactions represent 69.0% of the total transaction volume during the reporting period.
+No fees are charged for this service. - When executing the investment policy, the Fund purchased and sold investments in other GSAM BV funds as disclosed in the notes to the balance sheet.
+These transactions represent 44.6% of the total transaction volume during the reporting period.